Introduction

 Fortunately, reusing the same material when just changing the color has a very simple solution: vertex colors.

-We can define a specific color for each vertex of the geometry with vertex colors, that will be multiplied by the material color that is applied to the whole geometry.
+We can define a specific color for each vertex of the geometry with vertex colors, which will be multiplied by the material color that is applied to the whole geometry.
 Since this value will be pure white (1, 1, 1)

 In order to do that, we should set up the material to use vertex colors...